jpreardon/weighter/WORKLOG.md

 - Create delete form
 - Create basic visualization

+## 2022-10-03

+Why do something on the todo list when one can mess about with some simple styles?
+Really just targeting mobile (narrow) screens with some changes so make it easier to read.

+- Add some basic styles to the mobile sized page.

 ## 2022-10-02

 Did a little database cleanup.
 The column names in production didn't match the create-weights.sql in this repo.
 The create dates were not getting captured since moving off of Rails either.